jennifermulroy/Bitcoin/README.md

 ![Peak_year_cor](Images/correlation_peak_heatmap.png)

- #### 5. Will Bitcoin continue to appreciate in value, and if so, does it add diversification to a portfolio?
+ #### 6. If Bitcoin’s daily trading history were to continue its pattern and purely price movements are a predictor of future results, what is Bitcoin’s expected forward return, and range of outcomes within a given confidence interval?

+Observations:
 We ran a Monte Carlo simulation to forecast Bitcoin's price trajectory over the next 365 trading days, using Bitcoin's five year average daily returns and five year standard deviation of returns.
-There is a 95% chance that an initial investment of $10,000 in Bitcoin over the next 365 trading days will end within the range of $4,330.64 and $78,209.97
+There is a 95% chance that an initial investment of $10,000 in Bitcoin over the next 365 trading days will end within the range of $4,330.64 and $78,209.97.
+This would represent a 1-yr forward return as low as negative 56% and as high as positive 682%.

+ We ran a Monte Carlo simulation for a diversified portfolio with Bitcoin and without to compare a five year return trajectory.

 ![Monte_price](Images/Monte_BTC_price.png)